bearrobotics-deprecated/py-api-client/README.md

 ## Running the client
 To run the client, we need to provide the robot Id that we wish to control/monitor, as well as RabbitMQ server address information and authentication method.
+The client app will connect to port 5672 in HTTP based and port 5671 in TLS mode.
 You can use `--help` flag to see an overview of the supported parameters.

 The client can run in two modes: (1) `rpc`, when it sends a command to the robot and prints the response on the console (and then terminates), and (2) `subscribe` mode, where it subscribes to events from a particular robot and print any change in robot status on the console indefinitely.